 Robustness: Awareness of limitations and risks

 Most tools (analog or digital) come with a warning to only use as intended by the designers to ensure that they can operate reliably and safely.
 Systems that are used beyond their intended purpose may cause unforeseen real-life harm.
 Many GAI systems still have significant limitations that impact their accuracy.
-Since there is still considerable room for improvement, all users should be cautious using GAI tools.
+Since there is still considerable room for improvement, all users should be cautious when using GAI tools.
 Consider:

 - Was the GAI sufficiently trained on data for the organization’s specific use case?

-- Has the creator of the GAI system documented any limitations and is the use case within those limitations?
+- Has the creator of the GAI system documented any limitations, and is the use case within those limitations?

 - Can solution results be reliably reproduced?

 - What guardrails are required to ensure safe operation?

 - How might the solution go awry, and what should be the response?